 Multiple factors contribute to lack of reporting, including socialization to internalize blame and the accompanying feelings of shame, denial and minimization of the seriousness of the incident, and fear of consequences for speaking out.

 More than 50% of 300 academic cases reviewed that involved professors as the perpetrators were cases of serial harassment (Cantalupo and Kidder 2017).
 In an ideal society, people would be empowered to come forward and report perpetrators so that they can't turn around and harass someone else.
 However, given current practices in the U.S. legal system, the imbalance of power in academic employment and training models, and the custom of universities and other organizations to cover up incidents for may reasons that do not involve the safety of their employees or students, reporting can occur at great personal risk of retaliation or defamation.
 Addressing the challenges that people being targeted by harassment and violence, especially women and members of underrepresented groups, face in our society (Epstein and Goodman 2018) and the institutional structures and cultures that fail to address these behaviors is imperative to create safe working and learning environments.
-We address the culture change needed to do this on our Creating inclusive climates resources page.

 First, Offer Your Support